Hiccup246/jameswatt/README.md

 - Think about tooltip implementation and perhaps use or base custom solution off https://floating-ui.com/
 - Review all next image "sizes" attributes
+- Consider animating theme toggle to be link link where it slides into the text then out of it

 ### Work Experience Section
 - Clean up tab selection javascript